-CIRCULAR 4/01 CONTROL OF DEVELOPMENT AFFECTING TRUNK ROADS AND AGREEMENTS WITH DEVELOPERS AND SECTION 278 OF THE HIGHWAYS ACT 1980

-KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Updates existing advice on the highway and wider transport considerations which planning authorities will be expected to take into account when assessing planning applications for developments affecting trunk roads.
+CIRCULAR 4/01 CONTROL OF DEVELOPMENT AFFECTING TRUNK ROADS AND AGREEMENTS WITH DEVELOPERS AND SECTION 278 OF THE HIGHWAYS ACT 1980 KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Updates existing advice on the highway and wider transport considerations which planning authorities will be expected to take into account when assessing planning applications for developments affecting trunk roads.
 Gives guidance on when, and to what extent, it may be necessary to restrict such development for highway reasons.
 It addresses the arrangements under section 278 of the Highways Act 1980 by which the Secretary of State, through the Highways Agency, is able to secure developer funding for highway improvements.
-Addresses the way planning authorities deal with planning applications in the context of the government's policies for integrated transport No specific targets.
+Addresses the way planning authorities deal with planning applications in the context of the government's policies for integrated transport and sustainable development.
+Discusses in detail the form section 278 agreements should take and an annex summarises key elements likely to appear in them.
+No specific targets.
 Develop policies in relation to section 278 of the Highways Act 1980.
 Check to ensure that the SA Framework includes objectives and appraisal criteria related to the contribution of developers under section 278 of the Highways Act 1980.
 Consider the potential of these powers for the furtherance of sustainable development.